CoreMedia/coremedia-headless-server/README.md

    The value will be used for the `{siteId}` placeholder in the REST URLs

 3. Go to the system tab end expand the *Local Settings* property box.
-   Add a *String* property to it's root:
+   1. Add a *String* property to it's root:

       *Property:* tenantId
       *Value:* your tenant identifier (only alphanumerical characters/lowercase)

       This value will be used for the `{tenantId}` placeholder in the REST URLs

+   2. Add a *Struct* property to it's root:

+      *Property:* caasClients

+      Add a sub *Struct* property (empty UUID):

+      *Property*: 00000000-0000-0000-0000-000000000000

+      Add a *String* property to the sub struct:

+      *Property:* pd
+      *value:* default

+      This maps all 'unknown' clients to the processing definition named 'default'.
+See the [wiki](https://github.com/CoreMedia/coremedia-headless-server/wiki/Processing-Definitions) for more information.

-5. Try to fetch the JSON description of the enabled site:
+4. Try to fetch the JSON description of the enabled site:

     `http://localhost:8080/caas/v1/{tenantId}/sites/{siteId}`